 - Second phase – prescription medication: If lifestyle changes don’t control symptoms, prescription medication may be ordered.
 The medication can be taken orally, or it could be placed into the bladder directly through a catheter.

 - Third phase – injections: Injections of a small amount of Botox can help to paralyze the muscles that are causing pain and alleviate symptoms.

 - Fourth phase – cyclosporine: The medication is infrequently used because of its immune system lowering effects.
 The doctor and patient should thoroughly discuss the risks of this option.

 - Fifth phase – surgery: Surgery is reserved for patients who have tried the first four phases of treatment and have not gotten symptom relief.

+At McIver Clinic, our board-certified urologists will provide you with a comprehensive diagnosis to determine if you are suffering from interstitial cystitis.
 If you are suffering from symptoms that may be related to Interstitial Cystitis, the experienced physicians at McIver Clinic can help diagnose and treat your painful bladder.
-Contact our office today to an appointment (904) 355-6583.
+Contact our office today to schedule an appointment (904) 355-6583.